lldpd/lldpd/README.md

 `lldpcli` it will start in an unconfigured mode and won't send or accept LLDP frames.

-You can use [afl](http://lcamtuf.coredump.cx/afl/) to test some aspects of lldpd.
-To test frame decoding, you can do something like
-that:

-    export AFL_USE_ASAN=1 # only on 32bit arch
-    ./configure CC=afl-gcc
-    make clean check
-    cd tests
-    mkdir inputs
-    mv *.pcap inputs
-    afl-fuzz -i inputs -o outputs ./decode @@

 There is a general test suite with `make check`.
 It's also possible to run integration tests.
 They need [pytest](http://pytest.org/latest/) and rely on Linux containers to be executed.